alekwiecien/storefrontcloud-cli/README.md

 <img src="doc/switch-pod.png" />

-The other option, if You already know Your POD name is to run this command in the silent mode:
+The other option, if you already know your POD name, is to run this command in the silent mode:

 ```
 node scripts/cli.js pod --pod=vue-storefront-848799bd5d-zvcd4